-Although the Covid-19 virus has taken a horrible toll on the health and livelihoods of so many people, the U.S. economy recovered rapidly in 2021.
-This progress is remarkable given how dire an event the pandemic has been.
+When I spoke to you last April, vaccines were becoming widely available and there was good reason to be optimistic about the prospects for economic growth.
+At the same time, while we were seeing large price increases for some items, overall inflation was quite low-only 1.6 percent.
+In this environment, I expected policy rates to remain low for quite some time.
+Well, the situation sure has changed since then.
+Although the Covid-19 virus continued to take a horrible toll on the health and livelihoods of so many people, my optimism about growth in 2021 was well-founded.
+Indeed, our progress these past two years was remarkable given how dire an event the pandemic has been.
 Households and businesses showed amazing ingenuity in finding ways to operate safely.
 The health care sector was able to develop and deploy vaccines extremely rapidly.
 And fiscal and monetary policymakers provided crucial support through policy actions.

 By the second quarter of last year, real gross domestic product (GDP) in the U.S. had surpassed its pre-pandemic level; and despite new waves of infections during the second half, growth for the year was a quite robust 5.6 percent and the economy appears to have entered 2022 with solid momentum.
-As for the labor market, after peaking near 15 percent early in the pandemic, the unemployment rate declined quickly and now stands at a very healthy 3.8 percent-within shouting distance of the 3.5 percent low we experienced before the Covid crisis.
+As for the labor market, after peaking near 15 percent early in the pandemic, the unemployment rate declined quickly and this morning's report for March shows a very healthy 3.6 percent-just slightly above the 3.5 percent low we experienced before the Covid crisis.

-Here in the Detroit area the contours are similar.
-In the midst of the shutdowns, the local unemployment rate soared to almost 24 percent in April 2020-much higher than the national average.
+Here in the Chicago area the contours are similar.
+In the midst of the shutdowns, the local unemployment rate soared to almost 17 percent in April 2020-about 2 percentage points higher than the national average.
 As the economy reopened and growth picked up, the unemployment rate fell quickly and was 5.1 percent in January 2022.
-Though still too high-it was 4 percent prior to the pandemic-this improvement is still quite impressive.
+Though the rate is still too high-it was at an all-time low of 3.2 percent prior to the pandemic-this improvement is still quite impressive.

 If you just look at the national unemployment rate, the labor market appears to have largely recovered from the pandemic.
 And by a number of other measures, such as unfilled job openings at businesses and the rate at which people quit their jobs for other opportunities, the labor market is downright tight.
-I know many of you in this room are dealing with the difficulties of hiring and retaining the workers that you need.
+Many of my business and community contacts complain of difficulties in hiring and retaining workers.
 However, the number of people actually employed is still well below pre-pandemic trends, as many workers who left the labor force during the pandemic have not reentered the labor market.
-This is especially true of older workers who retired.
+This is especially true of older workers who retired in unusually large numbers.

 In economic statistics, the labor force counts how many people are either employed or actively looking for work-so it's a measure of the supply of available workers.
-Today, for a variety of reasons about 600,000 fewer people are in the labor force than before the pandemic.
+Today, for a variety of reasons about 175,000 fewer people are in the labor force than before the pandemic.
 However, given population and labor force participation trends, in the absence of the pandemic we would have expected an increase of about 1.3 million over this time.
 As the pandemic recedes further, strong labor market conditions will likely draw many of those sitting on the sidelines back into the workforce.
 This should help alleviate some labor market pressures.
 But the timing and extent of this return are open questions.